 \subsection{Ablation Study}

 \textbf{Dependency on the feature embedding. } To ensure that the benefits of our method are not dependent on a specific feature domain, we conducted experiments with other embeddings.
-Specifically, we employed another self-supervised approach, DINO \cite{caron2021emerging}, which is known for its informative features.
-We experimented with the fully-supervised framework with CIFAR-10.
+Specifically, we employ a self-supervised approach, DINO \cite{caron2021emerging}, which is known for its informative features.
+We experiment with the fully-supervised framework with CIFAR-10.
 The results in \cref{fig:dino_cifar10_fs} indicate that utilizing norm randomization is beneficial.
 Moreover, the addition of norm on top of existing methods mostly enhances the performance.
-Also, for the Gram-Schmidt method, we observed a performance gain, particularly at low budgets.
-In \cref{sup:features_domains}, we include results on CIFAR-100.
+Also, for the Gram-Schmidt method, we observe a performance gain, particularly at low budgets.

-Given the computational demands and potential unavailability of pre-trained self-supervised models, we conducted experiments with features induced by randomly initialized neural networks with CIFAR-10.
+Given the computational demands and potential unavailability of pre-trained self-supervised models, we conducted experiments with features induced by randomly initialized networks with CIFAR-10.
 The results with initialized neural networks are presented in \cref{fig:init_cifar10_fs}.
 We observed that the performance of ProbCover collapsed and suffered from accuracy comparable to a random classifier.

 The benefits of TypiClust over random sampling are limited in this case, and using the norm criterion did not improve this.
-It is noteworthy that this is consistent with the claims in \cite{yehuda2022active}, who claim that their methods rely on informative features and present low accuracy with the RGB space \cite{yehuda2022active}.
-Our approach demonstrates benefits in both scenarios, which is advantegous.
-Employing the Gram-Schmidt algorithm yields benefits over random sampling and, notably, using the norm criterion alone induced high accuracy.
-Even though other methods experience a degradation in accuracy when using less informative features, we observe that randomization according to norm maintains its performance. \cref{sup:features_domains} includes results with CIFAR-100 and the raw RGB space.
+Importantly, that this is consistent with the claim made by Yehuda et al. \cite{yehuda2022active}, which clearly stated that TypiClust and ProbCover rely on informative features and suffer from poor performance with the RGB space.
+Our approach demonstrates benefits in both scenarios.
+Using the Gram-Schmidt algorithm is superior to random sampling and, notably, using the norm criterion alone induces high accuracy.
+Although other methods experience a degradation in accuracy when using less informative features, we observe that randomization according to the norm maintains its performance.
+Fig. 4 (in sup. mat.) includes results with the raw RGB space.